uplandwave/password_manager/README.md

 #### Keys
 The key to the encryption is in plain text in the code for easy use by you.
 It can be easly hidden by directing Circle K to get the key from the "filekey.key" file if you would like.
 There is also a key genorator located in "Test_Encription.py" witch is commented out if you would like to creat a new key or key file.

+---

+#### Testing
+If you would like to run the test file run "Test_of_tests.py".
+You can add to this new tests as you expand the program to meet your needs